glencbz/notes/unit-2/express/express_routing.md

 Let's go through this: After setting up the view engine for our app, we use a method of `app` called `use`.
 The argument of `use`  is a callback, also known as our middleware. `use` tells Express to use our middleware.

 In this example, we are simply logging out the request method ('GET'), the request path ('/') and the request IP ('127.0.0.1' - localhost). `next()` is a callback function used for the purpose of allowing the app to continue on to other processes once this middleware is done executing.
 You can think of the `next()` function as telling the app to "move on" to the next middleware.
+This is handy because every middleware function can specify when it is complete.

 The order of these arguments is crucial: request is always first, response is always second and the callback is always third.

 ## Routes with Patterns